2018ik/2018ik.github.io/_wiki/trinity.markdown

 Genesis 1:2-3 following the first verse which reveals the Father then reveals the rest of the Triune God.
 The Spirit of God was explicitly stated to be brooding on the waters (Gen. 1:2).
 In verse three, God *said*, "Let there be light."
 God's word here implies the Son, who is the Word (John 1:1).
 Every operation of God is Triune - why did God need to say anything to create light?
 He had to create by the Son as the active instrument for everything to come into being.

+In Genesis 1:26 when creating man, God says let *Us* make man in our image.
+This is also not the only time that the plural pronoun *Us* is used to refer to God (Isa.
+6:8; Gen. 3:22; 11:7).

 God as the God of Abraham, Isaac and Jacob also implies the Trinity as the Father, Son and Spirit.
 God called Abraham as the Father.
 Isaac as the son of Abraham inherited all that his father had and accomplished the will of his father.
 Jacob experienced a great work of transformation which corresponds to the transformative work of the Spirit.

 In Matthew 12:18, the Lord Jesus casts out demons by the Spirit of God.
 Then, the kingdom that comes is not the kingdom of the son, but the kingdom of God.
+Then, in 28:19, baptism is in the name of the Father, Son and Holy Spirit.

 Luke 15 TODO